populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 # Download data (remember the . in the end)
 cp ~/groupdirs/SCIENCE-BIO-Popgen_Course/exercises/structure/pa/* .

+# Show the dowloaded files
+ls -l
 ```
+We have downloaded a *plink* file-set consisitng of

+- pruneddata.**fam**: Information of each individual
+- pruneddata.**bim**: Information of each SNP/variant
+- pruneddata.**bed**: A not-human-readable *binary* file-format of the all variants for all individuals.

+and a separate file containing assumed population info for each sample.

+- pop.info

 First, we want to look at the data (like you always should *before*
 doing any analyses) by opening R in the exercise directory (don’t close